google-deepmind/mujoco/doc/computation.rst

 Derivatives
 -----------

-MuJoCo's entire computational pipline and uniquely -- its contraint solver -- are analytically differentiable.
+MuJoCo's entire computational pipline and uniquely -- its constraint solver -- are analytically differentiable.
 Writing efficient implementations of these derivatives is a long term goal of the development team.
 Analytic derivatives of the smooth dynamics with respect to velocity are already in place and power the :ref:`implicit integrator<geIntegration>`.

 The function ``mjd_transitionFD`` computes state-transition and control-transition Jacobians.
 Given any valid MuJoCo model ``mjModel* m`` with an initial :ref:`simulation state<geState>` in ``mjData* d``,

-- let :math:`x` denote the *physics state* of the simulation at time :math:`t` -- the concatenation of positions, velocities and actuator states ``[d->qpos; d->qvel; d->act]``.
+- Let :math:`x` denote the *physics state* of the simulation at time :math:`t` -- the concatenation of positions, velocities and actuator states ``[d->qpos; d->qvel; d->act]``.
 - Let :math:`u` denote the vector of controls at time :math:`t`, corresponding to ``d->ctrl``.
 - Let :math:`y` denote the physical state of the simulation at time :math:`t+h`, where :math:`h` corresponds to